Daveed Diggs: Television

 Diggs has had recurring roles on the series The Get Down, Black-ish, and Unbreakable Kimmy Schmidt.
 He also appeared in an episode of Law & Order: Special Victims Unit.

 Diggs served as an executive producer of the 2017 ABC series The Mayor.
 In addition, he wrote original music for it, as well as guest starring on it.
 Starting in early 2017, Diggs played one of Mr. Noodle's brothers, Mr. Noodle, in the "Elmo's World" segment of Sesame Street.

 In early 2018, Diggs was featured in several television commercials for the Zelle digital payment service.

 In 2020, he began starring in the TNT television adaptation of Snowpiercer.
 He also starred as Frederick Douglass in the Showtime miniseries The Good Lord Bird.

 In September 2020, it was confirmed that the critically acclaimed Casal and Diggs written film Blindspotting would be spun-off as a comedy-drama series Blindspotting, with Diggs set to write and executive produce.
 Blindspotting the TV series, follows Ashley Rose, portrayed by Jasmine Cephas Jones both in the film and show, as she navigates life after longtime partner Miles is unexpectedly incarcerated.
 The series was picked up by Lionsgate Television, produced by Dreams with friends Inc. and Snoot Entertainment, and was distributed by Starz.
 The series had its world premiere at the Tribeca Film Festival on June 11, 2021.
 The series became available for streaming June 13, 2021, on Starz and StarzPlay.
 On October 14, 2021, it was announced that the series would be renewed for a second season.

-In September 2024, it was announced that Diggs would join the fifth season of the show The Boys, in an undisclosed role.
+In September 2024, it was announced that Diggs would join the fifth season of the show The Boys, in an undisclosed role later revealed to be Oh Father.